camrockz/Cloudflare-DDNS-Updater/README.md

 # Cloudflare DDNS Updater

-A simple executable to check the IP address that points to the current machine, and update Cloudflare's DDNS system with our domain name.
+A service to check the IP address that points to the current machine, and update Cloudflare's DDNS system with our domain name.

 ## Requirements